stoeckley/Eat-Static/README.md

 (child? alex) ;; returns a truthy value

-;; Function bodies are not passed to describe
+;; Function bodies, custom input map names and docstrings ;; are not passed to describe.

 ;; In both functions, the input map is also named child-input should you ;; wish to use it in the argument vector to (describe ...), i.e. for